 For asymptomatic patients, elective repair of the aneurysm is the most effective management to prevent rupture.
 However, elective aortic surgery is also associated with risks, and thus, elective AAA repair is not recommended until the risk of rupture exceeds the risks associated with repair.
 For asymptomatic patients, the risk of AAA rupture generally exceeds the risk associated with elective AAA repair when aneurysm diameter exceeds 5.5 cm

-AAGP/AGPN believes that Australia could maintain is present expenditure on health and in particular the commonwealth can continue to support the Autralian community through worlds best quality health system if it invests more money in general practice
+AAGP/AGPN believes that Australia could maintain is present expenditure on health and in particular the commonwealth can continue to support the Australian community through world’s best quality health system if it invests more money in general practice

 The AMA submission to the senate inquiry in health policy, administration and expenditure quotes the figures of the cost of health including comparison to other OECD countries